 • When we want to display only the top-level categories of the website, we can setparentId="0".
 This is very common on the homepage or main navigation.

-• If we want to get the subcategories under a specific category, we can assign the ID of the parent category toparentId.
+• If we want to get the child categories under a specific category, we can assign the ID of the parent category toparentId.

-• Further, if we want to display the "brother" category of the current category on a category list page, we can setparentId="parent".
+• Further, if on a category list page, we want to display the 'brother' category of the current category, we can setparentId="parent".

-• siteId: For users who use the Safe CMS multi-site management function,siteIdIt can help us call the category data under a specific site.
-Generally, we do not need to manually set it.
+• siteId: For users using the AnQi CMS multi-site management function,siteIdCan help us call the classification data under a specific site.
+Generally, we do not need to set it manually.

-When we usecategoryListAfter the tag gets the category data, it will usually combineforLoop through these data, and display the detailed information of each category.
-In the loop, we can access the attributes of each category by variable:item变量访问每个分类的属性,比如:
+When we usecategoryListAfter the tag gets the classification data, it will usually combineforLoop through these data, and display the detailed information of each category.
+In the loop, we can access the attributes of each category throughitemvariables, such as:

 • {{item.Logo}}or{{item.Thumb}}: The thumbnail or Logo image link corresponding to the category.

-Below, we will demonstrate how to apply by using several practical examplescategoryListLabel.
+Let's demonstrate how to apply it through several practical examplescategoryList.

-Assuming we want to display all top-level article categories on the homepage sidebar, allowing users to quickly understand the main content direction of the website.
+Suppose we want to display all top-level article categories in the sidebar on the homepage, so that users can quickly understand the main content direction of the website.

 <div class="sidebar-block">